prom-client-net/prom-client/README.md

 ## Support

 If you are having problems, send a mail to [prometheus@phnx47.net](mailto://prometheus@phnx47.net).
-I will try to help you.
+We will try to help you.

 ## License